PhotoKevin/BlackRockCityFakeWiFi/README.md

 - Lastly click on the Upload (right arrow) button to compile and install the software.

+- As of June 2024, the ESPAsyncWebSrv (1.2.4) is not compatible with other current libraries and will give errors
+like:

+    - &lt;path>\WebAuthentication.cpp:74:3: error: 'mbedtls_md5_starts_ret' was not declared in this scope; did you mean 'mbedtls_md5_starts'?
+    - &lt;path>\AsyncWebSocket.cpp:551:7: error: 'ets_printf' was not declared in this scope; did you mean 'vswprintf'?
+    - &lt;path>\ESPAsyncWebSrv\src\AsyncEventSource.cpp:188:7: error: 'ets_printf' was not declared in this scope; did you mean 'vswprintf'?

+- To fix this add the following to the top of those files:
+>    #define  mbedtls_md5_starts_ret mbedtls_md5_starts <br>
+    #define mbedtls_md5_update_ret mbedtls_md5_update  <br>
+    #define mbedtls_md5_finish_ret mbedtls_md5_finish  <br>
+    #define ets_printf log_e  <br>
+    #define mbedtls_sha1_update_ret mbedtls_sha1_update  <br>
+    #define mbedtls_sha1_finish_ret  mbedtls_sha1_finish  <br>

-## Accessing the Configuration Page
+## Accessing the Status and Configuration Pages
-This sounds more complicated than it really is.
-The overall flow is to connect to the access point, then go to a hidden login page.
-Then go to the settings.

-- Plug the Ardunio board into power and get out your phone.

-- Disable data access.
-- Find the access point and connect to it.
+- Bring up the list of access points and find BRC Open WiFi.
-At this point you will get a typical pop up saying you need to log into the access point.
-- Ignoring the login prompt, open your browser and try to open a page such as Bing or Google.
-The access point will capture that request and send you to a giant page of legalese.
+- Select that and you should be redirected to the giant page of legalese.
-- Look at the address bar.
-It should say something like http://10.47.4.7/legal.html.
-Change that be login.html leaving the rest of it alone (e.g. http://10.47.4.7/login.html)
+- Find the sentence "The following are representative examples only and do not comprise a comprehensive list of illegal</a> uses:"
+- Click on the word "illegal".
-- Now you'll have a username/login prompt page.
-The default credentials are admin/changeme (both are all lower case).
-Entering those will bring up the status page.
+- Log in with the default credentials of admin/changeme (both are all lower case).
-- Lastly click the Settings button at the bottom of the page.
-You can now make your changes.

 ## Configuration Options
 - SSID - Name of the Access Point that shows up on your phone.
 - Username - Username for accessing the statistics and settings.
 - Password - Password for same.
 If left blank the previous password will remain in effect.
 - IP Address - The IP Address for the Access Point.
 Note: Changing this affects the address used to access the configuration page.
 - Netmask - The Netmask for the Access Point.
 You almost certainly should not change this.
 - Master Device - The MAC address of a master device (aka your phone) that will be automatically logged in and sent to the status page.
 - Current Device - The MAC address of the device you're currently using.
 Displayed so you can copy it into the Master Device if you want.

+Changing the settings will cause the ESP to reboot.

+# Modifying the HTML pages

+The html directory contains all of the HTML, CSS, JavaScript, etc. It has to be converted into a cpp file with strings.
+This can be done with the HtmlHelper program.
+You have to build the HtmlHelper with Visual Studio, or some other C compiler.
+Then run it as follows to put it into a C file

+> HtmlHelper.exe --output=webpages.cpp --include=BMWiFi.h blocked.html brc.css checkbox.css legal.html question.html questions.js questions.json debugdata.js radio2.css banned.html banned.js redirect.html status.html status.js bmwifi.js settings.html settings.js login.html

+Move the resulting webpages.cpp file over to the BMWiFi directory.
+> move *.cpp ..\BMWiFi